JordanMartinez/pure-conf-talk/slides/presentation.md

 ## Outcomes

 - Why use monad transformers?
-- When?
 - How?

 ---

 ## Agenda

-- What problem do monads & monad transformers solve?
+- Why: What problem do monads & monad transformers solve?

 ---

 ## Agenda

-- What problem do monads & monad transformers solve?
+- Why: What problem do monads & monad transformers solve?
-- "boilerplate" vs "do notation"
+- How: Reimplementing monad transformers
   - `ExceptT`
   - `ReaderT`
   - `StateT`